neutron-org/neutron-docs/docs/tutorials/introduction_to_cosmwasm.md

 # Introduction to CosmWasm

-Let's consider what a smart contract is and the way it works under the hood.
-The following is a minimal contract that stores a counter value which can be incremented and one can query this counter value.
+Let's examine what a smart contract is and the way it works under the hood.
+The following is a minimal contract that stores a counter value which can be incremented and everyone can query this counter value.

 The counter contract template can be found in [this GitHub repository](https://github.com/CosmWasm/cw-template).